jamescurran/jamescurran.github.io/_posts/2011-07-11-mathematical-proof-that-birthers-are-fools-and-jerome-corsi-is-a-conartist.md

 [![myImages2](/images/myImage2_thumb_2899F0CE.gif)](/images/myImage2_01DC005B.gif)

-  o, what is done when you “Pixelate”?
+So, what is done when you “Pixelate”?
 Well, the fact that it’s in the “Distort” category of effects should tell you a lot.
 Basically what happens, is the graphics editor takes 25 pixels (a 5 by 5 block), and replaces them with one big solid color block which is the average of all the pixel that were there.
 We are left with 1/25th the information in the original.
 In other words, UPSE was only able to “prove” his lies by throwing away 96% of the detail in the image.

 And I think that should be our new slogan for Jerome Corsi and WorldNetDaily:  “4% truth and 96% lies”*